kenharsch/ourvapes/README.md

 ## Testing

-I am not sure if the `bundle exec` is necessary but stackoverflow says it should be used if we use bundler to manage gem dependencies, which we do
+According to stackoverflow we should use `bundle exec` if we use bundler to manage gem dependencies, which we do.
+Also I had some cases where tests failed without the `bundle exec` but did not fail with it.

 run a single test file